arbor-sim/arbor/doc/tutorial/single_cell_recipe.rst

 The recipe
 ----------

-The :class:`arbor.single_cell_model` of the previous example creates a :class:`arbor.recipe` under the hood, and abstracts away a few details that you may want control over in more complex simulations.
+In the :ref:`previous example <tutorialsinglecell-cell>`, the :class:`arbor.single_cell_model` creates a :class:`arbor.recipe` under the hood, and abstracts away a few details that you may want control over in more complex simulations.
+Let's go into those abstractions and create an analogous :class:`arbor.recipe` manually.
-Let's go into which we need to go into so we were unaware of its existence.

-Creating an analogous recipe starts with creating a class that inherits from :class:`arbor.recipe` and overrides and implements some of :class:`arbor.recipe` methods.
+Creating a recipe starts with creating a class that inherits from :class:`arbor.recipe` and overrides and implements some of :class:`arbor.recipe` methods.
 Not all methods have to be overridden, but some will always have to be, such as :meth:`arbor.recipe.num_cells`.
 It returns `0` by default and models without cells are quite boring!